mura-shin0928/dify-plugin-slack-thread-bot/README.md

 ### Description

-Slack bot plugin for thread replies (optionally posting the first reply to the channel), mrkdwn formatting, referencing thread history and user list, and optional usage channel restriction.
+Slack bot plugin for thread replies (optionally posting the first reply to the channel), Slack file uploads, mrkdwn formatting, referencing thread history and user list, and optional usage channel restriction.

 #### Features

 - Reply within Slack threads (with an optional setting to also post the first reply in the channel)
+- Slack file uploads (automatically passed to a linked app)
 - Support for Slack `mrkdwn` formatting in replies
 - Access to thread conversation history, user information, and the Slack thread timestamp (`thread_ts`) from a linked app
 - Optional restriction to a single Slack channel for more secure usage